Sadiya Umar Farouq: Early career

-Saadiya Umar Farouq underwent her one-year mandatory service year at the National Assembly, where she was also employed as an administrator at the National Assembly service Commission as an administrative officer 2 in 2003 where she rose to the position of principal administrator officer.
-From 1999 to 2000, Saadiya Umar Farouq served under the Senate committee on Aviation and works with the Senate committee on Appropriation.
-She also worked as the operation manager at the Pinnacle Travel Tours Ltd a Nigerian travel agency between 2001 and 2003.
+Saadiya Umar Farouq completed a one-year mandatory service at the National Assembly, where she later worked at the National Assembly Service Commission as an Administrative Officer 2 in 2003, and was later promoted to Principal Administrative Officer.
+Between 1999 and 2000, she worked with the Senate Committee on Aviation and the Senate Committee on Appropriation.
+From 2001 to 2003, she served as Operations Manager at Pinnacle Travel Tours Ltd, a Nigerian travel agency.

 Political career

 Saadiya Umar Farouq resigned from the National Assembly Commission to officially join politics as a member of the defunct Congress for Progressive Change (CPC), where she rose to become the national treasurer of the CPC, which dissolved into a new party.
 Saadiya Umar Farouq became the interim national treasurer of the All Progressives Congress (APC) from 2013 to 2014.
 She was appointed as a member of the APC's presidential campaign council, where she served as the director of election planning and monitoring, field operations, and fundraising, in preparation for the 2015 general election which Buhari, as the presidential candidate of the APC, won.